-Are you investigating what it takes to become a Network and Computer Systems Administrators?
+Are you investigating how to become a& Network Systems Administrator and want to know more about the career?
 The main job of a Network and Computer Systems Administrator is to manage an organization’s computer systems.
 This includes monitoring local area networks (LANs), wide area networks (WAN), servers, and other communication systems.
 They install hardware and software, maintain network security, and ensure network availability.
 They also test websites to assure they are working correctly.
 Network and Computer Systems Administrators assist in network modeling, respond to network and system crises, and work to improve network performance.

 Some employers only require a postsecondary certificate, most require a bachelor’s degree in a field related to computer or information science.
 However, because administrators work with computer hardware and equipment, a degree in computer engineering or electrical engineering usually is acceptable as well. [ii]

 Network and Computer Systems Administrator's Salary Potential

 [ABOVE] National Salary Averages for an Network and Computer Systems Administrator[iii]

 Top States with the Highest Salary Averages[iv]

 |District of Columbia||$55,190||$127,590|